 Net operating profit after tax (NOPAT) is the results of a business before the impact of any financing arrangements are included.
 This means that NOPAT does not include the tax shelter provided by the interest expense associated with debt.
-Thus, NOPAT is useful for determine the operating results of a business, inclusive of any applicable taxes.
+Thus, NOPAT is useful for determining the operating results of a business, inclusive of any applicable taxes.
 To derive net operating profit after tax, the formula is:

 Operating income x (1 - tax rate)